MASTER OF ARTS IN BUDDHIST SPIRITUAL CARE

 The program welcomes Buddhists from every branch of Buddhism as well as those of other religious denominations (not all students identify as Buddhist or only Buddhist).
 Students are encouraged to engage in spiritual reflection and formation from within their own faith tradition and to share those reflections with their peers.
 In addition, students learn about other faiths, to be of service to a wide variety of people in need.

-Students elect two additional courses (3 credit hours each) from NYZC’s Soto Zen Buddhist Studies offerings.
+Students elect two additional NYZC courses (3 credit hours each) from NYZC’s Soto Zen Buddhist Studies offerings.
 Eligible courses include Zen Precepts Study, any Mahayana Sutra classes, Zen Texts, and Zen History.
 Learn more about these courses here.

-Twenty-four (24) credit hours are completed through UWest.
+The remaining twenty-four (24) credit hours are completed through UWest.
 Please review the UWest MABSC Catalog for the course outline (www.uwest.edu).

 • Foundations in Contemplative Care fulfills UWest MDIV510 Communication Skills for Chaplaincy and MDIV645 Spiritual Care & Counseling